hombreperro45/docs/docs/library/beetle_lynx.md

 ## Background

-Beetle/Mednafen LYNX is an Atari Lynx video game system emulator that can be used as a libretro core.
-Specifically it's a port of Mednafen Lynx which is a fork of [Handy](https://wiki.libretro.com/index.php?title=Handy).
+Beetle/Mednafen Lynx is an Atari Lynx video game system emulator that can be used as a libretro core.
+Specifically it's a port of Mednafen Lynx which is a fork of Handy.

 Author(s): K. Wilkins|Mednafen Team

 ## Contribute to this documentation

-In order to propose improvements to this document, [visit it's corresponding source page on github](https://github.com/libretro/docs/tree/master/docs/library/mednafen_lynx.md).
+In order to propose improvements to this document, [visit it's corresponding source page on github](https://github.com/libretro/docs/tree/master/docs/library/beetle_lynx.md).
 Changes are proposed using "Pull Requests."

 ## License